Kubernetes on AWS (EKS)

 metadata:

-name: aws-sandbox-ingress
+name: sandbox-ingress

 annotations: